Skip to main content

 Trash

-For each place, where docs can exist, there is a dedicated trash section, which stores docs that have been moved to trash.
+For each place where docs can exist there is a dedicated trash section, which stores docs that have been moved to the trash.
 They are only accessible via the sidebar.
 This means that there is a trash for private docs , a trash for space docs and a trash for project docs.
-Docs in a trash can be restored (up to one year) or can be perma-deleted individually.
+Docs in a trash can be restored (up to one year) or can be permanently deleted individually.

 Docs main page

 The docs main page is the central hub for navigating and working with your docs.
-It provides easy access to your docs and allows you to organize them into different spaces and projects.
+It provides easy access and allows you to organise them into different spaces and projects.

 Sidebar